macbookandrew/Infusionsoft-Shopify-migration/README.md

 # Introduction

-A helper utility to copy Infusionsoft contacts and orders history to Shopify.
+A helper utility to copy Infusionsoft contacts and their order history to Shopify.
+It ignores Infusionsoft contacts who do not have orders associated with their contact ID.

 It also optionally pulls info from a WooCommerce installation, as long as the same database contains these fields: